AdobeDocs/experience-platform.en/help/destinations/catalog/data-partner/acxiom-prospect-suppression.md

 You would initially start by exporting your existing customer profiles using this destination connector to be used as a suppression file.
 This ensures that no existing customer records are included.

 Acxiom's service would search for the file, retrieve it and use it alongside additional selection criteria and generate a prospect file.
-You would then use the corresponding [Acxiom Prospecting Data Import](/help/sources/connectors/data-partners/acxiom-prospecting-data-import.md) source connector to ingest the prospect profiles into Adobe Real-Time CDP.
+You would then use the corresponding [[!DNL Acxiom Prospecting Data Import]](/help/sources/connectors/data-partners/acxiom-prospecting-data-import.md) source connector to ingest the prospect profiles into Adobe Real-Time CDP.

 ## Prerequisites {#prerequisites}